Maneesh1807/project2/README.md

-# project2 is good and said by Maneesh
+# project2 is good and said by Maneesh and also updated the new form
 h